 Travel Insurance is mandatory for all clients who choose to trek or climb with us.
 The insurance should cover you in case of emergencies like accidents, altitude sickness, and ambulance and helicopter rescue charges if required.
 Please carry a copy of your insurance papers while traveling in Nepal and do send us a copy as well.
-This will help us in making all the necessary arrangements in case of any sort of emergencies.
+This will help us in making all the necessary arrangements in case of any sort of emergency.

 This equipment for holidays is a guideline to make easier for your holidays in Nepal.
-You can choose and take the equipment as your holiday’s timing frame longer holidays or in shorter holidays.
-It’s depending on the higher elevation of the mountain region, challenging walking of trek harder or moderate.
+You can choose and take the equipment as your holiday’s timing frame longer holidays or shorter holidays.
+It’s depending on the higher elevation of the mountain region, the challenging walking trek harder or moderate.
 And the peak climbing or in Expedition.
 However, the guideline will help you to carry and bring the right equipment for your holidays.
 We always suggest bringing your most important equipment from your country and also can buy in Kathmandu many different brands of product or Nepali product get in cheaper than another popular brand.
 We say, not too much worried about the trekking gears if you left or did the mistake to bring with you which can buy in Kathmandu easily.
 This equipment listed is prepared by our long experiences in trekking.
-During the trekking, our porter carries 20kg in total between two members and one person makes about 10 to 12kg trekking luggage where you will be carrying your small day pack with your important camera drinking water during the daytime.
+During the trekking, our porter carries 20kg in total between two members and one person makes about 10 to 12kg trekking luggage where you will be carrying your small day pack with your important camera and drinking water during the daytime.